Thursday, November 26, 2020

 “Oh Lands, not again...
 Didn’t you just get dressed?”
 Sairek drawled, causing Nayleen to chortle out a laugh.

-“Not… for that.”
+“Not for that.”
 Varhi rolled his eyes, though his back was to them.
 He pulled out two empty flasks and held them out.
 “I need these filled.”

-“Not for drinking.”
-Varhi shook his head, then blinked. “...Wait, it disappears...?
-How long?”
+“No, it's not for drinking.”
+Varhi shook his head, then blinked. “...Wait, you said it disappears...?
+How long does it last?”

 “But what are they for?”
-Cyial asked.
+Cyial stressed.

 “Do… we have enough empty bottles for that?”
 Nayleen questioned, glancing at Sairek for an answer.